Korean American TikTok Chefs Share Quarantine Recipes For Lunar New Year

 Lunar New Year hits differently this year.
 It's an annual holiday celebrated on a bedrock of bringing families, across the country and overseas, together for home-cooked meals and hours of catching up.

-Some people may be spending the weekend in the comfort of their family homes, for the first time in years, while other Korean American folks, like me, are scrambling to find comfort food, as a way of feeling connected to their loved ones.
+Some people may be spending the weekend in the comfort of their childhood homes, for the first time in years, while other Korean Americans are scrambling to find comfort food, as a way of feeling connected to their loved ones.

 A Korean New Year's Day classic, tteokguk is a hearty soup made of disc-shaped rice cakes in clear broth.
 The heart of this dish is its white color palate which symbolizes a fresh start to a new year.

 Craving a classic bone broth?
-There's no shame in taking advantage of prepackaged oxtail soups from your local Korean grocer's, a quick fix recommended by both Cho and Woo.
-When the broth is ready and rice cakes cooked, the soup can be served with garnishes of your choice, including eggs, scallions, seaweed and sesame seeds.
+There's no shame in taking advantage of prepackaged oxtail soups from your local Korean grocer's, a quick fix recommended by Korean American restaurateur Chris Cho.
+When the broth is ready and rice cakes cooked, the soup can be served with garnishes of your choice, including eggs, green onions, seaweed and sesame seeds.

-Woo, who grew up cooking with her mom and aunts on Lunar New Year, recommends parents get their children involved in the kitchen by making mandus from scratch.
+Jessica Woo, a Las Vegas-based mother of three daughters, recommends parents get their children involved in the kitchen by making mandus from scratch.
 In addition to following her recipe — from mincing meat, tofu, bean sprouts and eggs to folding the wrap's edges carefully — she points out that "the inside can't be watery.
 You want to make sure you have cheesecloth, or even a paper towel, to squeeze out all that liquid."

 But if any of these instructions sound too complicated, there's nothing wrong with store-bought mandus.
 In fact, premade dumplings are occasionally featured on Woo's signature bento box lunches.

-Korean food enthusiasts may be familiar with pajeon, savory pancakes made primarily of wheat and rice flour, eggs and scallions.
+Korean food enthusiasts may be familiar with pajeon, savory pancakes made primarily of wheat and rice flour, eggs and green onions.
 But besides that and haemul pajeon, made also of seafood, there are lesser known jeons for people with different taste palettes.

 On any other Lunar New Year, Molinaro would make rainbow jeon for her parents.
 Her unique recipe draws inspiration from a Chinese savory fritter made of "colorful, vibrant and textured vegetables" that made her "go grab cabbage, carrots and potatoes from the kitchen.
 And it just turned out as this beautiful dish," she recalls.
 Using batter that's infused with garlic and onion powders and soy sauce, she adds, makes rainbow jeon the perfect standalone snack.

-Another trendy jeonamong Korean home cooks is made of imitation crab.
+Another trendy jeon among Korean home cooks is made of imitation crab.
 Woo suggests creating heart shapes with the main ingredient, to make room for eggs.
-Though this isn't a traditional recipe, Woo recommends it as an additional side dish for children or as a simpler alternative that doesn't require blending ingredients.
+Though this isn't a traditional recipe, she recommends it as an additional side dish for children or as a simpler alternative that doesn't require blending ingredients.

 Other quick fixes for Korean food cravings

-There's no shame in feeling lazy about cooking a well thought-out meal on a holiday.
-Want to stay away from the stove?
-Molinaro suggests a pack of microwavable rice (preferably sticky rice from Korean brands) and some cubed radish kimchi known as kkakdugi.
+Feeling lazy to cook on a holiday?
+Molinaro suggests eating a pack of microwavable rice (preferably sticky rice from Korean brands) with some cubed radish kimchi known as kkakdugi.
 "And if you're feeling fancy, then add a pack of seaweed — now that's a quick fix," she says.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.